Nauru: Geography

 Coral cliffs surround Nauru's central plateau.
-The highest point of the plateau, called the Command Ridge, is 71 m above sea level.
+The highest point of the plateau, Command Ridge, is 71 m above sea level.

 The only fertile areas on Nauru are on the narrow coastal belt, where coconut palms flourish.
 The land around Buada Lagoon supports bananas, pineapples, vegetables, pandanus trees, and indigenous hardwoods, such as the tamanu tree.

 Nauru was one of three great phosphate rock islands in the Pacific Ocean, along with Banaba (Ocean Island), in Kiribati, and Makatea, in French Polynesia.
 The phosphate reserves on Nauru are now almost entirely depleted.
 Phosphate mining in the central plateau has left a barren terrain of jagged limestone pinnacles up to 15 m high.
-Mining has stripped and devastated about 80 per cent of Nauru's land area, leaving it uninhabitable, and has also affected the surrounding exclusive economic zone; 40 per cent of marine life is estimated to have been killed by silt and phosphate runoff.
+Mining has stripped and devastated about 80 per cent of Nauru's land area, leaving it uninhabitable, and has also affected the surrounding exclusive economic zone; Forty per cent of marine life is estimated to have been killed by silt and phosphate runoff.

-There are limited natural sources of freshwater on Nauru.
-Rooftop storage tanks collect rainwater.
-The islanders are mostly dependent on three desalination plants housed at Nauru's Utilities Agency.
+The island has no rivers, and there is no inflow or outflow from Buada Lagoon, an endorheic basin.

 Climate

 Nauru's climate is hot and very humid year-round because of its proximity to the equator and the ocean.
-Nauru is hit by monsoon rains between November and February, but rarely has cyclones.
+Nauru is hit by monsoon rains between November and February.
 Annual rainfall is highly variable and is influenced by the El Niño–Southern Oscillation, with several significant recorded droughts.
-The temperature on Nauru ranges between 30 and 35 C during the day and is quite stable at around 25 C at night.
+The temperature on Nauru ranges between 30 and 35 C during the day and is stable at around 25 C at night.

 Streams and rivers do not exist in Nauru.
-Water is gathered from roof catchment systems.
-Water is brought to Nauru as ballast on ships returning for loads of phosphate.
+Water is gathered from roof catchment systems or brought to Nauru as ballast on ships returning for loads of phosphate.

 Ecology

 Fauna is sparse on the island because of a lack of vegetation and the consequences of phosphate mining.
 Many indigenous birds have disappeared or become rare owing to the destruction of their habitat.
 There are about 60 recorded vascular plant species native to the island, none of which are endemic.
 Coconut farming, mining, and introduced species have seriously disturbed the native vegetation.

 There are no native land mammals, but there are native insects, land crabs, and birds, including the endemic Nauru reed warbler.
 The Polynesian rat, cats, dogs, pigs, and chickens have been introduced to Nauru from ships.
-The diversity of the reef marine life makes fishing a popular activity for tourists on the island; also popular are scuba diving and snorkelling.